 Catastrophic injuries are categorized as injuries that impart severe trauma on life-giving organs, bones, or body parts like the brain, skull, spinal cord, and spine.
 When these parts of our bodies are damaged during a collision, a fall, or a serious accident, victims may suffer permanent physical impairment or long-term disability.
 The recovery process for catastrophic injuries is usually very long and painful, and some may never recover.

 Have you been affected by a severe or life-threatening injury?
-If so, a Kentucky catastrophic injury attorney from McCoy & Hiestand would like to help you recover the damages you have suffered.
+If so, a Kentucky personal injury attorney from McCoy & Hiestand would like to help you recover the damages you have suffered.
 Learn if you could win compensation by taking advantage of our free legal consultation with a catastrophic injury lawyer in Kentucky.

 What Types of Catastrophic Injury Claims do We Represent in Kentucky?